kianinyvr/SimpleClock/README.md

 # SimpleClock
-** A very simple clock with seconds, minutes, and hours using vanilla JS. **
+A simple clock using vanilla JS, with seconds, minutes, and hours hands.

 ## Final Product